Associate Professor, Music

 - Other websites

 Canadian Linda Pearse is recognized as a Baroque bass trombonist and specialist in the exquisite musical repertoire of early seventeenth-century Italy.
 Pearse is Associate Professor of Music at Mount Allison University (New Brunswick) and serves as Adjunct Lecturer for Early Trombones at Indiana University Bloomington.
 Following studies at McGill University and the Schola Cantorum (Basel), her career in Europe included regular performances with the Stuttgart Philharmoniker, the Stuttgart Opera House, the Basel Symphony, La Cetra, piano possibile, and the Stuttgart Musical Theater.
 Pearse is Artistic Director of the San Francisco Early Music Baroque Workshop (USA) and the Sackville Festival of Early Music (Canada).
 Pearse is also Artistic Director of the award-winning early brass and string ensemble ¡Sacabuche!
-Extensive touring includes performances in Beijing (China), Hong Kong and Macau (China), Chicago, Seattle, Victoria, Nanaimo, Salt Spring Island, Calgary, Vancouver, Minneapolis, Indianapolis, New York, San Francisco, Bloomington (IN), Madison (WI), Kansas City, and Houston.
-In addition to work with ¡Sacabuche!, Pearse has engaged in recent performances with La Rose des Vents, Pacific MusicWorks (Seattle), The Toronto Consort, Music of the Baroque (Jane Glover), Ensemble Caprice (Montréal), and the Spiritus Chamber Choir (Timothy Shantz).
+Extensive touring includes performances in Beijing (China), Hong Kong and Macau (China), Hawaii, Chicago, Seattle, Victoria, Nanaimo, Salt Spring Island, Calgary, Vancouver, Minneapolis, Indianapolis, New York, San Francisco, Bloomington (IN), Madison (WI), Kansas City, and Houston.
+In addition to work with ¡Sacabuche!, Pearse has engaged in recent performances with Tafelmusik, La Rose des Vents, Pacific MusicWorks (Seattle), The Toronto Consort, Music of the Baroque (Jane Glover), Ensemble Caprice (Montréal), and the Spiritus Chamber Choir (Timothy Shantz).

 Her critical edition of Seventeenth-Century Italian Motets with Trombone is published with A-R Editions (April 2014).
 Pearse has taught Baroque trombone at the Oberlin Baroque Performance Institute Summer Workshop (2014) and the San Francisco Baroque Workshop (2013-present).
 As a specialist of Baroque music, Pearse is a sought-after chamber musician and performs with specialist ensembles across the Canada and USA.
 Pearse has recorded for broadcast with Harmonia (NPR), IPR, and WFIU, and recorded with Cappella Artemisia and on the ATMA label with ¡Sacabuche!'s release 17th-Century Italian Motets (Sept 2015) and a forthcoming ATMA release (anticipated January 2020) of Habsburg and Bohemian music of the Seventeenth Century. ¡Sacabuche!'s music is regularly featured on CBC radio, NPR stations across the USA, as well as on Radio New Zealand.

 Indiana University Jacobs School of Music, Bloomington, 2011